Soma-dev0808/swiftStreetView/README.md

 The duration of developing this application is 1 week(7 hrs of work per day)

-I have also created simple news feed [applications](https://github.com/Soma-dev0808/swiftNewsFeed) , so if you are interested, please check it.
+I have also created a simple news feed [applications](https://github.com/Soma-dev0808/swiftNewsFeed) , so if you are interested, please check it.